Quick Fix Summary

 What gives Colour to TV?

 Red, blue, and green beams hitting their matching phosphor sheets.
 For example, the blue beam hits the blue phosphor to make blue.
-White happens when all three beams light up all three sheets at once.
+White?
+All three beams light up all three sheets at once.

 What is basic principle of television picture tube?